 offlineQueueLoader property of the Kuzzle SDK instance loads requests to the queue, before any previously queued request.
 It is invoked every time the Kuzzle SDK starts dequeuing requests.

 This property must be set with a function that returns an array of objects with the following accessible properties:

 cbproperty pointing to the callback to invoke after the completion of the request

 Finally, if the provided methods don't give you enough control over the offline queue, you can access and edit the queue directly using the

 offlineMode option to

-auto when instantiating the Kuzzle object.
-This configures the offline mode behavior with the following options:
+auto when instantiating the Kuzzle SDK instance.
+This sets the offline mode configuration to the following presets: